kubk/mobx-log/README.md

 ### Usage with factory functions

-With Mobx 6 you can create stores without classes using makeAutoObservable / makeObservable:
+You can create stores without classes using makeAutoObservable / makeObservable:

 ```typescript
 export const createDoubler = () => {